-- ATH 112 Cultural Anthropology 1 course unit - ATH 155 Archaeology & Prehistory 1 course unit - ATH 205 Anthropological Theory 1 course unit - ATH 313 Anthropological Ethnography 1 course unit OR - ATH 317 Field Archaeology 1 course unit OR - ATH 318 The Archaeology of Objects 1 course unit Electives:

-(5 or more of the following courses, at least 2 must be at the 300 level or above; at least 1 elective must be in archaeology and 1 in cultural anthropology) - ATH 211 Human Evolution 1 course unit - ATH 230 Inca, Aztec, & Maya 1 course unit - ATH 240 Witchcraft, Magic, & Sorcery 1 course unit - ATH 262 Historical Ecology 1 course unit - ATH 291 Medicine & Culture 1 course unit - ATH 313 Anthropological Ethnography 1 course unit - ATH 315 Archaeology of Food 1 course unit - ATH 317 Field Archaeology 1 course unit - ATH 318 The Archaeology of Objects 1 course unit - ATH 450 CUE: Advanced Seminar in Anthropology 1 course unit Anthropology Culminating Undergraduate Experience (CUE) Majors will fulfill the College's requirement for a Culminating Undergraduate Experience (CUE) in Anthropology in one of two ways: - a.
+- ATH 112 Cultural Anthropology 1 course unit - ATH 155 Archaeology & Prehistory 1 course unit - ATH 205 Anthropological Theory 1 course unit - ATH 313 Anthropological Ethnography 1 course unit OR - ATH 317 Field Archaeology 1 course unit OR - ATH 318 The Archaeology of Objects 1 course unit Electives: (5 or more of the following courses, at least 2 must be at the 300 level or above; at least 1 elective must be in archaeology and 1 in cultural anthropology) - ATH 211 Human Evolution 1 course unit - ATH 230 Inca, Aztec, & Maya 1 course unit - ATH 240 Magic & Modernity 1 course unit - ATH 250 Anthropology of Gender and Sexuality 1 course unit - ATH 262 Historical Ecology 1 course unit - ATH 291 Medicine & Culture 1 course unit - ATH 313 Anthropological Ethnography 1 course unit - ATH 315 Archaeology of Food 1 course unit - ATH 317 Field Archaeology 1 course unit - ATH 318 The Archaeology of Objects 1 course unit - ATH 450 CUE: Advanced Seminar in Anthropology 1 course unit Anthropology Culminating Undergraduate Experience (CUE) Majors will fulfill the College's requirement for a Culminating Undergraduate Experience (CUE) in Anthropology in one of two ways: - a.
 With enrollment in ATH 450 CUE: Advanced Seminar in Anthropology - b.
 Honors Thesis with the successful completion of a project based upon research, originating in a creditbearing course that has been pre-arranged with a designated project advisor and the student's academic advisor Minor Requirements Required Courses: